GangSuUGA/Network-Sensor-Location-Problem/01-(1)_Robust_network_sensor_location.md

 #### (2)  Also, errors can accumulate and propagate.
 #### (3)  The variablity or uncertainty of the observed link flows adds to the problem.
 In general, the measurements represent just a sample of the variable link flows.

+## Assmuptions of this paper
+(1) There is no existing sensor.
+(2) The measurements errors are not yet available (From my perspective, the author might want to assume the error/variance of each detector is same).

 ## Example of a node-based approach
 ![image](https://user-images.githubusercontent.com/88390140/131688472-dd5b92ce-fc45-43ee-9995-13fa6260309e.png)
 ![image](https://user-images.githubusercontent.com/88390140/131688506-5317b33f-ab86-4050-9c83-2bd9bb9a9e46.png)